canonical-ols/talisker/docs/sentry.rst

 Talisker provides out-of-the-box integration with sentry.

-Specifically, talisker adds:
+Specifically, Talisker adds:

- * some default configuation of the sentry client
+ * some default configuration of the sentry client
  * sentry wsgi middleware
  * sentry error log handler (for logged exception messages)
- * log messge breadcrumbs (more breadcrumbs is a TODO)
+ * log message breadcrumbs (more breadcrumbs is a TODO)
  * sentry integration with flask, django, and celery

 To get the current sentry client, simply use::